PNNL-Comp-Mass-Spec/DeepKS/doc/index.md

    - If using WSL on Windows, ensure WSL is running.
    - If using HPC cluster, ensure you are SSH'd into the cluster and have run `module load apptainer`.
 2. Run the following command to start the docker session: `docker run -it benndrucker/deepks:latest`
-3. A command prompt should appear and look like <code class = "inline-bash-output">root@shahash:/#</code>, where `shahash` is a hexadecimal of the Docker Container.
+3. A command prompt should appear and look like <code class = "inline-bash-output">(base) //root@hash// [/] ▷ </code>, where `hash` is a hexadecimal of the Docker Container.
 You are now inside the Docker Container at the top-level `/` directory.
 See the steps below to run various programs *from this prompt*.

 ## Reuse Docker Container
-1. To resuse the created container (so that any saved state is available), run `docker ps -a`.
+1. To reuse the created container (so that any saved state is available), run `docker ps -a`.
 This will show a list of all running and previously-created containers.
 2. Copy the hash id of the desired container.
 3. Run `docker container start <copied hash> -i` (making sure to replace `<copied hash>` with the hexadecimal hash you actually copied).
 This will give you the command prompt inside the Docker container.